Women’s Mental Health After the 2008 Financial Crisis

 This function does not appear in economic indicators, but it consumes significant psychic energy.
 The need to keep daily life functioning, even under pressure, contributes to the internalization of stress.
 The crisis thus comes to be experienced not only as an external problem, but as a continuous task of emotional containment.

 The overlap between work, care, and emotional management creates fertile ground for guilt.
 When resources are limited and demands are multiple, choices become unavoidable.
-Qualitative research conducted after the 2008 crisis observed that women often attribute financial difficulties to themselves, even when those difficulties stem from structural factors.
+Under prolonged pressure, women may attribute financial difficulties to themselves even when those difficulties also reflect labor-market conditions, caregiving demands, and limited financial buffers.

 Studies in social psychology suggest that guilt functions as a mechanism for internalizing risk.
 By interpreting systemic failures as personal failures, the individual preserves a sense of control, even if this amplifies emotional suffering.
 For women, socialized to assume responsibility for household well-being, this internalization tends to be more intense.